Micro-credential

 Shannon Moore (RN(c), MSN)

-Primary Care Registered Nurse and UBC Okanagan School of Nursing Adjunct Professor who is passionate about advancing the role and scope of primary care nurses.
+Primary Care Registered Nurse, UBC Okanagan School of Nursing Adjunct Professor and Clinical Nurse Specialist (CNS) who is passionate about advancing the role and scope of primary care nurses.
 Over a two-decade nursing career, Shannon has worked in Alberta, BC, and the NWT doing a little bit of everything, including primary, acute and critical care, emergency, pediatrics, psychiatry, sexual health and teaching a variety of certification courses and precepting.

 Upon successful completion of all program requirements, learners are awarded a UBC Okanagan Letter of Proficiency (a non-credit credential).